• Skip to primary navigation

 • 1 scoop chocolate protein powder

-• 1 tbsp maple syrup more or less to taste
+• 1 tablespoon maple syrup more or less to taste

 • mini marshmallows for topping